documentation-as-code/ci-cd-for-documentation/slides/README.md

 - Hugo:
   - HTML + go template for documentation
   - Far from standard markdown => hard for non dev users
+  - shortcodes: like macro, for documentation.
+Ensures uniformity
   - Recommended if you need to have multiple page template in your web site

 - Marp:
   - Excellent to generate slide deck
   - Follow Markdown syntax